dougeby/IntuneDocs/intune/reports-changelog.md

 ## 1710
 _Released November  2017_

-### A new entity collection named current user is limited to currently active user data <!-- 1544273 -->
+### A new entity collection named Current User is limited to currently active user data <!-- 1544273 -->

 The **Users** entity collection contains data from the last month.
 These records include user states during the data collection period, even if the user has been removed.
 For example, a user may be added to Intune and then removed during the course of the last month.
-While this user  is not present at the time of the report, the user and state are present in the data from the prior month.
+While this user  is not present at the time of the report, the User and state are present in the data.
 You could create a report that would show the duration of the user's historic presence in your data.

-In contrast, the new **Current User** entity collection contains users who have been removed.
+In contrast, the new **Current User** entity collection only contains users who have not been removed.
 The **Current User** entity collection only contains currently active users.
 For information about the **current user** entity collection, see [Reference for current user entity](reports-ref-current-user.md).

 ## 1709
 _Released October  2017_